Luuuuuig/Bachelor-End-Project/docs/process/Process_Cleaned_V1.0.md

 - manual data entry took about **5 minutes**;
 - investigating suspicious machine/serial information took approximately **10–15 minutes**.

-This suggests that workload can come less from entering information and more from verifying whether the incoming information is reliable.
+This suggests that workload can come less from entering information.

 **Work type:** judgement + investigation.

-## 4.3 Decide whether to purchase now
+## 4.3 Decide whether to purchase now----Observed

 The buyer does not automatically purchase every requirement immediately.